prembis2431/Fin-Tracker/README.md

 # Fin-Tracker

 Developed a comprehensive financial tracking application to help users monitor and manage their finances efficiently.
-Designed a custom RESTful API using Node.js and Express, enabling robust backend functionality and reducing API response time by 40%.
+Designed a custom RESTful API using Node.js and Express, enabling robust backend functionality and reducing API response time.
+Leveraged MongoDB's capabilities to handle complex data relationships and perform efficient queries, contributing to a robust and performant backend.
 Integrated the frontend React application with the backend API using Axios, achieving a 30% increase in data retrieval speed and enhancing user experience.
-Furthermore, caching strategies are used to reduce server load by 25%.
+Furthermore, caching strategies are used to reduce server load.
 Additionally, component rendering is used for improved performance and simpler logic compared to React Router DOM.

 # Output